leaningtech/teeworlds-web/README.md

 The actual C++ code of the fork is not public at the moment.

-You can play the game at (TODO link).
+You can play the game at https://teeworlds.leaningtech.com/.